-Middle School English classes cultivate passionate readers, writers and thinkers.
-Literature provides opportunities for reflection on the human experience, and the study of literary works enriches our lives.
-Courses help develop a love of the English language and foster a community of active listeners, powerful writers and articulate speakers.
-English classes build upon the literacy foundation laid in Lower School and employ extensive writing, literary analysis, grammar and vocabulary building, discussion, debate, cooperative learning and role play.
+Middle School English classes cultivate passionate readers, writers, and thinkers.
+Literature provides opportunities for reflection on the human experience, and studying literary works enriches our lives.
+Courses help develop a love of the English language and foster a community of active listeners, powerful writers, and articulate speakers.
+English classes build upon the literacy foundation laid in Lower School and employ extensive writing, literary analysis, grammar and vocabulary building, discussion, debate, cooperative learning, and role play.

 English themes for Middle School are:

-Middle School Mathematics enables every child to learn mathematical concepts and operations in a deep and meaningful way.
-Students discover, understand and predict arithmetic patterns, and create models of inquiry so that results may be analyzed and generalized.
-Once understanding is achieved, arithmetic facts are mastered.
-Students are expected to challenge hypotheses and engage in discussion, so that learners discover concepts and formulas by truly owning them.
-Middle School math classes employ problem-solving, analytical reasoning, mathematical writing and concept-building strategies.
+Middle School Mathematics enables every child to learn concepts and operations meaningfully.
+Students discover, understand, and predict arithmetic patterns and create models of inquiry to analyze and generalize.
+Once a student achieves foundational understanding, they can master arithmetic facts.
+Students will challenge hypotheses and engage in discussion to discover concepts and formulas by truly owning them.
+Middle School math classes employ problem-solving, analytical reasoning, mathematical writing, and concept-building strategies.

 Mathematics themes for Middle School are:

 The Middle School Science program is based on the national science standards and uses an issues-based inquiry approach to the study of science.
-Students carry out activities to solve problems and make decisions based on their observations.
-The development of higher order thinking skills and the use of observations to reach conclusions is an important outcome of the program.
+Students carry out activities to solve problems and make decisions based on observations.
+Developing higher order thinking skills and using observations to reach conclusions is an essential outcome of the program.

 Science themes for Middle School are:

-History classes inspire in students a respect for the past and an appreciation for cultural diversity through the examination of evidence, the fostering of debate and the articulation of conclusions.
-The curriculum aims to promote community and global awareness, stimulate independent and creative thought, and instill ethical leadership and good citizenship in students who live in a rapidly changing and complex world.
-History classes employ extensive writing, research, analysis, discussion, problem-solving, cooperative learning and role play to help students deeply understand historical trends and concepts.
+History classes instill respect for the past and appreciation for cultural diversity by examining evidence, fostering debate, and articulating conclusions.
+The curriculum aims to promote community and global awareness, stimulate independent and creative thought, and imbue ethical leadership and good citizenship in students who live in a rapidly changing and complex world.
+History classes employ extensive writing, research, analysis, discussion, problem-solving, cooperative learning, and role play to help students deeply understand historical trends and concepts.

 History themes for Middle School are: